St. John's (NY) vs. Michigan: Odds, spread, over/under - November 13

 - Odds to win the national championship: +6000

-- In terms of its odds to win the national championship (+6000), St. John's (NY) is 26th in college basketball.
-It is far below that, 151st, according to computer rankings.
+- St. John's (NY) is 26th in the country in terms of its odds to win the national championship (+6000), much higher than its computer rankings (151st).

 Check out all the futures bets available at BetMGM!